Team302/Team302Doco/docs/devenv.rst

 These steps will install:

-* WPI Tools such as SmartDashboard, Shuffleboard and Glass (all dashboards), PathWeaver (autonomous path planning) and SysID (robot characterization).
+* WPI Tools such as SmartDashboard, Shuffleboard and Glass (all dashboards), PathWeaver (Use Path and SysID (robot characterization).
 * `VS Code <https://code.visualstudio.com/>`_ - A development environment to write robot code.
 * The WPILib extension for VS Code which provides features for us to build and deploy robot code to the robot.